daliborpernica/DateOfEaster/README.md

 # DateOfEaster
-Calculation of the date of the Christian Easter Sunday for different languages.
+Calculation of the date of the Christian Easter Sunday in different languages.